 It is a notoriously risky venture taking on a pub at the best of times, but trying to do so amidst a global pandemic and economic shutdown, “it is near enough impossible,” explains John Purchese, who took over and relaunched Brighton landmark, The Quadrant on Queen’s Road, just five weeks prior to lockdown.

 This stark reality of the lockdown was felt across the board.
 Sarah Davies, co-owner of the Cleveland Arms, detailed their experience: “at the beginning of March we were preparing for a busy Mother’s Day and we’d had such an amazing start to the year.
 Then the Friday before Mother’s Day we were told to close our doors that evening.”
 If we hadn’t all lived it through it, weren’t all still living through it, we’d dismiss it as the plot of some futurist movie that sees a puritan despot crushing society’s free spirit.
 Perhaps Dolph Lundgren would be starring.

-The Cleveland Arms are one of many pubs that have sought alternative revenue streams during lockdown, launching at the beginning of May the Cleveland Arms Cellar, an online off licence selling drinks from local suppliers.
+The Cleveland Arms is one of many pubs that have sought alternative revenue streams during lockdown, launching at the beginning of May the Cleveland Arms Cellar, an online off licence selling drinks from local suppliers.
 And whilst this has seen a great deal of support, nothing compares to bums on seats.